220usamaahmed/exploring-omnisafe/README.md

 we can use the `ExperimentGrid` module.
 It takes a list of policies and environments.

+#### `env_from_scratch.py`
+Create an env for safe reinforcement learning and register it with OmniSafe.
+These environments have an aditional cost component along with the regular reward signal.

+#### `embed_env.py`
+Embed an existing gym-style environment into one which will work with OmniSafe.

 ## Environments
 ```
 'SafetyRacecarButton2-v0', 'SafetyDoggoButton2-v0', 'SafetyPointCircle2-v0',